CaveX/CaveX2023/arachnida_ws/README.md

 - Path-planning
 - Gait Energetics

-Navigate to the src/arachnida/src for further explanations on these features.
+Navigate to the `src/arachnida/src/README.md` file for further explanations on these features.